-A young family searches for a large home in Upstate New York.
+A young family searches for a large home in upstate New York.
 While they've agreed on a general location, they clash over style and home readiness.
-He wants something move-in ready while she hopes to find the perfect fixer upper.
-Will they find a suitable compromise?
+He wants something move-in ready, but she hopes to find the perfect fixer-upper.

 San Diego newlyweds and first-time homebuyers want to move as close to the beach as possible.
 She wants small and dark bedrooms that accommodate her night shift schedule and he's hoping to have a garage where he can work on vintage cars.
 Will their $1 million budget be enough to find the home of their dreams?

 New Jersey newlyweds who are sick of apartment living decide to move to Marlton, NJ.
 But she wants an open floor plan and plenty of closet space, while he wants clearly defined rooms and a basement workout space.
 Can these two find common ground before their lease runs out?

 An engaged couple is on the hunt for their first home on Long Island, NY.
 She wants a one-story ranch home with three bedrooms and a rustic vibe.
 He, on the other hand, is looking for a two-story Colonial with an ultra-modern interior and four bedrooms.
 Will they find their perfect starter home?

 After recently relocating from Texas to pricey Naples, Florida, a couple is still in sticker shock.
 He's ready to spend big on a move-in ready Mediterranean, but she wants to find a cottage fixer-upper that lets her knock down some walls.

 Young Philadelphia buyers find it challenging to compromise on a home that suits both of their needs.
 She wants a single-story contemporary home that's move-in ready, but he desires a traditional Cape Cod and doesn't mind if it needs a little work.